 How to Workout

-To build muscle mass after 50, first off, start with an open mind.
+Start fresh.
 Try to clear your thinking on all the stuff you’ve heard before.
-For example, the ego-driven notion that pushing around super heavy weight is the way to grow muscle.
+For example, the ego-driven notion that pushing around super heavyweight is the way to grow muscle.
 It’s not.
-How much weight you use really does not matter — except that it is enough to bring you to failure in 8-12 reps.
+How much weight you use really does not matter – except that it is enough to bring you to failure in 8-12 reps.

 Nor does it matter how you create the resistance.
 Free weights – great.
 Machines – great.
 Body weight – great.
 Resistance Bands – great.
 It’s all good.
 You’re muscles only feel the tension, they don’t care how you made it.